-This article provides an overview about the DEF tank.
 The DEF tank will require filling a minimum of approximately every second diesel refuel depending on the DEF tank capacity.
 10, 13, and 15-gallon tank capacities are available.
+To find out the tank capacity of a coach, please contact the chassis manufacturer, as Newmar does not have this information available.

 DEF consumption is approximately 2% of fuel consumption, dependent on vehicle operation.
 For every 50 gallons of diesel fuel consumed, approximately 1 gallon of DEF will be consumed.